Concrete5 — A NextGen Open Source CMS

 - In site advanced search, for the usability purpose.

-- Build in form wizard, for feedback, contact us types of web forms.
-Which may be easily extensible with all types of form control elements.
+- Built in form wizard, for feedback, contact us types of web forms.

 - Blogging and discussion forum with site-wide user management.

-Concrete5, is a new and fresh open source CMS which promises to fulfill all of these needs.
-As the concrete studio blog tagline says “Content management is a human right” they mean it.
-The CMS is hosted at sourceforge.net with 1390th rank just in 3 months.
+Concrete5 is a new and fresh open source CMS which promises to fulfill all of these needs.
+As the concrete studio blog tagline says "Content management is a human right" they mean it.

 Actually Concrete5 has not just become so good, that nobody knew about it.
 The software was used at enterprise level for which you had to spend some good bucks.
-The conversion into open source — free software is nicely explained by the lines below on this post.
+The conversion into open source — free software has made it accessible to everyone.